mickeyrice/ADNI-DOD/README.md

 # ADNI-DOD
 Using the publicly available data set (ADNI DOD) to examine how neuropsychological and CSF biomarkers predict ADAS and MOCA scores.

+The aim of this study is to establish a relationship between psychological, environmental, and biological risk-factor variables on two widely implemented cognitive decline and dementia assessment screener scores, the Montreal Cognitive Assessment (MOCA) and the Alzheimer’s Disease Assessment Scale (ADAS).
+Statistical analysis will be conducted on a data set obtained from the ADNI-DOD database.
+Using decision trees constructed with Classification and Regression Trees (CART) methodology, we will examine trends in assessment screener scores and risk-factor presentation interactions.
+Our analyses will elucidate the detection of risk-factor patterns between the MOCA and ADAS, detecting novel and overlapping risk-factor characteristics common in older adults with normal and mildly declining cognition.